php-fig/fig-standards/proposed/http-message.md

      * @param int $length Read up to $length bytes from the object and return
      *     them.
 Fewer than $length bytes may be returned if underlying stream
      *     call returns fewer bytes.
-     * @return string|false Returns the data read from the stream, false if
+     * @return string Returns the data read from the stream
-     *     unable to read or if an error occurs.
+     * @throws \RuntimeException if unable to read or if an error occurs.
      */
     public function read($length);